espressif/esp-idf/docs/en/api-reference/peripherals/ledc.rst

 .. only:: esp32

-    Getting LEDC to work on a specific channel in either :ref:`high or low speed mode <ledc-api-high_low_speed_mode>` is done in three steps:
+    Setting up a channel of the LEDC in either :ref:`high or low speed mode <ledc-api-high_low_speed_mode>` is done in three steps:

-.. only:: esp32s2
+.. only:: not esp32

-    Getting LEDC to work on a specific channel is done in three steps.
-Note that unlike ESP32, ESP32-S2 only supports configuring channels in "low speed" mode.
+    Setting up a channel of the LEDC is done in three steps.
+Note that unlike ESP32, {IDF_TARGET_NAME} only supports configuring channels in "low speed" mode.

 1. :ref:`ledc-api-configure-timer` by specifying the PWM signal's frequency and duty cycle resolution.
 2. :ref:`ledc-api-configure-channel` by associating it with the timer and GPIO to output the PWM signal.
 3. :ref:`ledc-api-change-pwm-signal` that drives the output in order to change LED's intensity.
 This can be done under the full control of software or with hardware fading functions.

-As an optional step, it is also possible to set up an interrupt on the fade end.
+As an optional step, it is also possible to set up an interrupt on fade end.

 .. figure:: ../../../_static/ledc-api-settings.jpg
     :align: center